The-Alphabet-Cartel/ash-nlp/docs/implementation_guide_v3_1.md

   - All imports shall be wrapped in "try-catch" blocks with detailed logging

 ### 🔄 **Migration Strategy**
+- **Incremental JSON Migration**
-- **Incremental JSON Migration**: Gradually move configuration from environment variables to JSON files
+  - Gradually move configuration from environment variables to JSON files
+- **Maintain Override Capability**
-- **Maintain Override Capability**: Always preserve the ability for environment variables to override JSON defaults
+  - Always preserve the ability for environment variables to override JSON defaults
+- **Phase-Based Approach**
-- **Phase-Based Approach**: Migrate configuration in logical phases (Core Systems → Analysis Components → Performance & Advanced)
+  - Migrate configuration in logical phases
+    - Core Systems → Analysis Components → Performance & Advanced
+- **Validation At Each Step**
-- **Validation at Each Step**: Ensure each migration phase is fully tested before proceeding to the next
+  - Ensure each migration phase is fully tested before proceeding to the next
+- **Update Implementation Documentation At Each Step**
+  - This document, `ash/ash-nlp/docs/implementation_guide_v3_1.md`, shall be kept up to date at each step of the migration
+  - It shall document:
+    - Our core design standards and philosophies
+    - Problems encountered
+      - Fixes implmented for them
+    - What we've accomplished thus far in the migration
+    - What we have left to accomplish
+    - Any miscellaneous information that may be needed by Claude to assist in this migration

 These principles guide all development decisions and ensure consistency across the entire Ash ecosystem.
 When in doubt, refer back to these philosophies to determine the correct approach.

 ## Current Issues Resolved

-1. **Environment Variable Substitution**: The JSON placeholders like `${NLP_DEPRESSION_MODEL}` are now being replaced with actual environment values ✅
+1. **Environment Variable Substitution**
+  - The JSON placeholders like `${NLP_DEPRESSION_MODEL}` are now being replaced with actual environment values ✅
+2. **Model Configuration**
-2. **Model Configuration**: The loaded models now match the configuration with JSON defaults + ENV overrides ✅
+  - The loaded models now match the configuration with JSON defaults + ENV overrides ✅
+3. **Function Signatures**
-3. **Function Signatures**: All parameter mismatches resolved between function definitions and calls ✅
+  - All parameter mismatches resolved between function definitions and calls ✅
+4. **Directory Migration**
-4. **Directory Migration**: Complete migration from `endpoints/` to `api/` directory structure ✅
+  - Complete migration from `endpoints/` to `api/` directory structure ✅

 ## Solution Architecture (Clean Implementation)